 As well as:

-- Clean water standards including 303[d] listings, local plans, and TMDLs / nonpoint pollution
+- Water improvement (clean water standards, including 303[d] listings, local plans, and TMDLs / nonpoint pollution)

 - Shoreline management

-We also offer responses to specific technical questions and review sections of draft VSP work plans addressing our areas of expertise.
+We also respond to specific technical questions and review sections of draft VSP work plans addressing our areas of expertise.

 VSP planning and mapping resources